skill-forger/golang-training/13. Server (Echo)/README.md

 applications.
 With its clean design, powerful routing, and rich middleware support, Echo helps developers quickly create RESTful APIs and backend services while keeping code maintainable and efficient.
-This course will guide you step by step, from the basics to advanced practices, so you can master Echo and apply it to real-world projects.
+This module guides you step by step from the basics to advanced topics, helping you master Echo through practical examples.

 ## Introduction to Echo